One Perfect Day In Altea, Spain. What To See?

-It’s located in the heart of Costa Blanca in the Province of Alicante, in the Valencian Community, only about 20km from Benidorm and 60km from Alicante.
+Altea is located in the heart of Costa Blanca in the Province of Alicante, in the Valencian Community, close to popular holiday destinations like Benidorm or Alicante, and other beautiful small towns like Calpe, Finestrat, Guadalest, or Villajoyosa.

 The answer can’t be any other than: of course, Altea is totally worth visiting.
-So far Altea is number two on our list of favorite places on Costa Blanca.
-Even though the weather was quite bad when we were visiting, we just fell for its charm.
-Whitewashed houses, narrow cobbled streets, and stunning beaches with calming sea views – Altea has it all.
-Although the town is quite small, there is plenty to see.
+Whitewashed houses, narrow cobbled streets, and stunning beaches with calming sea views – this town has it all!
+Although the town is quite small, there is plenty to do and see.

 Altea Old Town

-Altea Old Town, Casco Antiguo, should be number one on your list of things to see in the town.
+Exploring Altea Old Town, Casco Antiguo, should be number one on your list of things to do in town.
 Take a stroll through the picturesque maze of narrow steep cobbled streets and whitewashed houses decorated with flowers.
-Here you can also enjoy many craft shops, art galleries, cafeterias, and restaurants.
-But don’t rush, take your time and explore this charming labyrinth.
+There you can also enjoy many craft shops, art galleries, cafeterias, and restaurants.
+Don’t rush, take your time and explore this charming labyrinth.

 Church of Our Lady of Consolation

 The Church of Our Lady of Consolation (es.
 Nuestra Señora del Consuelo) is located in the Plaza de la Iglesia, the heart of the Altea old town.
 The church is a beautiful architectural work of neo-baroque style built on the foundations of an ancient temple.
 It’s topped with a distinctive blue dome which can’t be missed as it’s visible from many places in town.
-You can visit it for free during opening hours.
+You can visit it for free during opening hours – to check them visit the church website.

 Altea Viewpoints

-Since the Altea old town is located on a hill, there are many places with amazing views over the Mediterranean sea, Benidorm, Calpe, and Sierra Helada Natural Park.
+Since the Altea old town is located on a hill, there are many places with amazing views over the Mediterranean Sea and its coastline, Benidorm, Calpe, and Sierra Helada Natural Park.
 But these three viewpoints, in particular, deserve attention so be sure not to miss them:

 Altea Promenade

-After visiting the Altea old town, it’s time to go down to the seaside district.
-Let’s start with the promenade which offers spectacular views over the bay and pebbly beaches.
-The promenade starts at the port and runs for about 2km.
-Along with it, you can find a lot of restaurants, cafes, and bars and taste various cuisines.
+After visiting the old town, it’s time to go down to the seaside district.
+Altea promenade starts at the port and runs for about 2km, offering spectacular views over the bay and pebbly beaches.
+Along with it, you’ll find many restaurants, cafes, and bars and taste various cuisines.

 While walking on a promenade (and old town too!) your eyes definitely won’t miss some *bold* (as some think so) sculptures.
-It’s work by Antoni Miró’s, called ‘From Sea to Sea’, composed of 26 large sculptures made out of large metal panels.
-Sculptures are inspired by images Mr. Miró found illustrated on ancient Greek pottery, and some of them are highly erotic.
+It’s work by Antoni Miro, called ‘From Sea to Sea’, composed of 26 large sculptures made of large metal panels.
+Sculptures are inspired by images Miró found illustrated on ancient Greek pottery, and some of them are highly erotic.

 Russian Orthodox Church

-The Russian Orthodox Church of St. Michael the Archangel is located in the hills of Altea and is another interesting place to visit.
-The church is located outside the main roads, plus it’s slightly hidden behind trees so it can be overlooked very easily.
+Russian Orthodox Church of St. Michael the Archangel is located in the hills of town and is another interesting place to see in Altea.
+It’s located outside the main roads, plus it’s slightly hidden behind trees so it can be overlooked very easily.
 This was the first Orthodox church built in Spain, and its structure, iconography, and goldwork reflect a 17th-century Russian Orthodox church.
 It’s a very spectacular piece of architecture.
 The church can be visited every morning and in the early evening on weekends.

 El Jardín de los Sentidos

-About this one, we found out too late so unfortunately, we haven’t been there – but you can go if you like spending time in nature, or just looking for a quiet place.
-El Jardín de los Sentidos, the garden of the senses, is located only 4km away from the town center, in a place away from bustling areas.
+El Jardín de los Sentidos, the garden of the senses, is located only 4km away from the Altea town center, away from bustling areas.
 It’s an exotic garden with plants from all over the world.
+If you like spending time in nature or just looking for a quiet place, it’ll be a perfect place for you.

 Marina Greenwich